KKR to buy Mitchell International from Aurora Capital

 Joined by investors that included General Electric Pension Trust, Aurora acquired Mitchell in 2007 from private equity peer Hellman & Friedman LLC for an undisclosed amount.

-The North American market for software and services designed to automate the auto insurance claims process is dominated by a few players - Mitchell, CCC Information Services Inc and Solera Holdings Inc SLH.N, according to Standard & Poor’s Ratings Services.
+The North American market for software and services designed to automate the auto insurance claims process is dominated by a few players - Mitchell, CCC Information Services Inc and Solera Holdings Inc, according to Standard & Poor’s Ratings Services.

 In January, Leonard Green & Partners LP, another buyout firm, acquired CCC from Investcorp, one of the Middle East’s largest private equity houses, for more than $550 million.